 Benefits of formalising an agreement by way of consent orders include:

-• any transfer of property (including the matrimonial home) is exempt from payment of stamp duty if it is transferred to a party or a child of the relationship.
+- any transfer of property is exempt from payment of stamp duty if it is transferred to a party or a child of the relationship.

 Restrictions on filing family law consent orders

-No time limits apply to an Application seeking parenting orders.
-Such an application can be filed at any time after the parties have separated.
+No time limits apply to filing an application seeking parenting orders.

-You may be eligible for an exemption from this fee, if you can supply the court with documentary evidence to support your reasoning.
-See Guidelines for Exemption of Court Fees on the FCFCOA website.
+You may be eligible for an exemption from the filing fee if you can supply the court with documentary evidence to support your reasoning.

 Seeking legal advice